hyperstack-org/hyperstack/README.md

 If you don't care about synchronizing clients (i.e you just want a simple single client CRUD type application) use this [guide.](docs/no_synchronization_quickstart.md)

-Otherwise you will need to choose a data push transports.
-The following guides add the additional configuration information needed to get 2 way push communications back to the clients.
+Otherwise you will need to choose a data push transport.
+The following guides add the additional configuration information needed to get two way push communications back to the clients.

 The easiest way to setup client push is to use the Pusher-Fake gem.
 Get started with this [guide.](docs/pusher_faker_quickstart.md)